jackcpennington/website/content/project/fifa21_classification/index.md

 ## Framing the Problem
 * The **Objective** of this project is to classify player positions based on their statistics and ratings.
 * This will be an offline supervised problem
-* The performanced will be **measured** by using suitable metrics to calcualte the overall accuracy (e.g accuracy, precision, recall, f1score)
+* The performanced will be **measured** by using suitable metrics to calculate the overall accuracy (e.g accuracy, precision, recall, f1score)
-* The minimum performace needed to reach the objective is and accuracy of 3.7% (as there are 27 categories, choosing randomly would have this accuracy)
+* The minimum performace needed to reach the objective is an accuracy of 3.7% (as there are 27 categories, choosing randomly would have this accuracy)

 ## Getting the Data
 The data I will be using is the [Fifa 21 Complete Player Dataset](https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset/notebooks).
 This contains all the info of each player on the FIFA 21 game